Skip to content

 Why people work

-Money is perhaps at the top of your list.
-However, there could be other reasons, e.g. to satisfy ambition, to feel important, have a sense of identity/achievement.
-Most people work to satisfy wants and needs.
+Money is usually at the top of the list.
+There are other reasons too: ambition, the desire to feel important, a sense of identity and achievement.
+Most people work to satisfy wants and needs of several kinds.

 Money matters.
-Few teachers in Pakistan can ignore pay.
+Few teachers in any country can ignore pay.
 But money is rarely the only reason, and often not the strongest reason once basic needs are met.
 The other factors named, ambition, importance, identity, and achievement, drive much of the behaviour the school depends on.

 A school head who thinks her staff is motivated only by pay misses the bigger picture.
 The staff member who stays late to mark papers carefully, who volunteers for the science fair, who mentors junior teachers without being asked, is not doing it for the money.